Skip to main content

 Just a record of care...

-Moonlit Serenade In the quiet of the eve With the cold breeze flow Holding hands of her moonlight Walking with her glow The moon shone brighter Blacking the horizon stunned The stars jealous of charisma When she outshined the sun Gods from the heaven Disguised as rain, descend down To touch the elegant skin Of the beauty of the town.
-The trees bend greeting The wind flirting with her The soil kissing her feet The mist making it blur We stop, stand eye to eye hand in hand, neared our distance, And confessed that she is The meaning of my existence.
-She then pulls me nearer And our lips caress together I too began glowing when Quiet went the weather Without saying another word We just strolled ahead The night itself shut her eyes As our radiance began to spread…
+Moonlit Serenade In the quiet of the eve, With the cold breeze’s flow, Holding hands of her moonlight, Walking with her glow.
+The moon shone brighter, Blacking out the stunned horizon.
+The stars, jealous of her charisma, Watched her outshine the sun.
+Gods disguised as rain, From the heavens, descend down, To feel the warmth and wonder Of the girl who wore the crown.
+The trees bent in greeting, The wind played with her hair, The earth embraced her footsteps, While the mist blurred the air.
+We stop, stand eye to eye, Hand in hand, near the distance, And I whispered that she was The pulse to my existence.
+She then pulls me near, And our lips brushed together.
+I too began glowing, when Still fell the weather.
+Without saying another word, We just strolled ahead.
+The night itself shut her eyes, As our radiance slowly spread…